Gemlik olive: Curing methods

 With the olive being high in oil, it makes it very versatile in the ways it can be cured.
 The various curings are as follows:

-Yagli Sele – oil-cured (rotated in drums with a little salt, which agitates the olive and causes it to exude oil).
+Yağlı Sele – oil-cured (rotated in drums with a little salt, which agitates the olive and causes it to exude oil).
 These are then dry stored.
 Very hard to maintain as the containers need to be rotated on a regular basis.
 This is a rich, low-salt-tasting olive.

 Duble – purely brine-cured olive.
 The traditional method of curing is to put the olives into 2 m vats with weights on the top and brine circulating.
 The weights tenderize the olives.
 They are then stored in brine.
 The more commercial method is to use pressure vats, but this does not produce such a nice texture of olive.
 This is a firm, salty olive.

 Salamura – this is a partially oil-cured olive and then stored in brine.

 Kuru Sele – this is dried in a basket of rock salt, which draws all the water from the olive.
 The longer the olive is left in the salt the firmer the olive becomes.
 The olive can lose up to half its original weight during curing, giving a crinkly effect.
 This is a dry store olive and is the least salty tasting.
 A dry-cured Gemlik olive is a premium olive that carries a high price tag.
 It is primarily ordered before picking and really is reserved for high-class establishments in Istanbul.

-Cross Kuru Sele/Yagli Sele – this is partially dry-cured, then put through the Yagli Sele process, which leaves a crinkly, slightly bitter olive.
+Cross Kuru Sele/Yağlı Sele – this is partially dry-cured, then put through the Yağlı Sele process, which leaves a crinkly, slightly bitter olive.
 This is also dry stored.
 These are only cured for personal use by the growers.